Face to face with the Blacklip

 In addition to recording some of the various flora and fauna that we see on land, we have been accumulating thousands of underwater images taken in the South Pacific and Indian Oceans.
-Although we have written a bit on the luxuriant underwater world we sailed on before we got to the South Pacific (see West Indies Underwater), it is only since the Society Islands of French Polynesia that we have been able to photograph some of the amazing life-forms over which we sail.
+Although we have written a bit on the luxuriant underwater world we sailed on before we got to the South Pacific (see West Indies Underwater), it is only since 2004 in the Society Islands of French Polynesia that we have been able to photograph some of the amazing life-forms over which we sail.
 The shots here represent only a fraction of those we've taken but we hope it gives an idea of the incredible variety of life in the tropical seas.
 The photos come from both snorkeling and diving excursions.

 If you're interested in the specifics of where we went scuba diving, (and to see more photos) go to our Diving pages.
 To see what books we use as references for both diving and marine life ID, click here.

 If you're serious about learning as much as possible about the underwater environment, an underwater camera is a must.
 Why?
 Because it's virtually impossible to retain an accurate mental image of the hundreds of creatures you're likely to see on any dive or snorkeling event.
 Even if you can remember the basic shape of the fish (for example), and can place it in a family, the complexities of pattern and color, the placement of bars, stripes or dots, is just too overwhelming.
 And when you look in your field guide and see that the difference between Fish A and Fish B is a tiny yellow mark on the base of the pectoral fin, well, chances are you didn't even notice that.

 Want some tips on underwater photography?
 See the detailed how-to information published by our son, Chris, whose photos grace many pages of the website.
 Although the info was written in 2005, most of the photographic theory hasn't changed, just the cameras!